THE BEST WIDER ROAD BIKE TIRE AND WHEEL SIZES

 I’ll also try to do a few things that I haven’t seen in a lot of other articles that have addressed this topic.
 First, using published tests and analysis where available, I’ll quantify the benefits and drawbacks that previously have only been claimed.
 For example, exactly how much is rolling resistance reduced using wider tires and how much will it reduce your time over different distances?

-Second, I’ll attempt to look at what the interrelated effects are of using a wider tire or wheel rather than looking at them in isolation.
-For example, what effect does using a wider tire on a stock size wheel have on your handling?
+Second, I’ll look at what the interrelated effects are of using a wider tire or wheel rather than looking at them in isolation as most do.
+For example, what effect does a wider tire on a stock size wheel have on your handling?
 Or, with the wheelset you bought to improve your speed, how wide a tire should you go with?

 At the end of all of this, I’ll lay out my recommendations for the best combinations of bike tire and wheel sizes for road cycling enthusiasts based on your comfort, speed and/or handling priorities.

-In a previous post, I’ve reviewed the best road bike tires which covered standard and wider sized tires used by enthusiasts today.
+In a previous post (currently being updated), I’ve reviewed the best road bike tires which covered standard and wider sized tires used by enthusiasts today.
 After completing this post, I’ve written a review of wide alloy wheels that can bring you some of the ‘wider’ performance benefits on a reasonable budget, or at least a smaller one than what you might spend to get the full performance benefits of wide all-around carbon wheels that I previously reviewed here or aero wheels, reviewed here.

 FIRST, SOME BASIC EXPLANATIONS OF WHEEL AND TIRE WIDTH

-Most new road bikes with rim brakes today come with wheels that are designated 15C or are 15mm wide between the tire bead hooks that run along the inside of each rim.
-These bikes are also generally specified with tires that are 23C or 23mm wide on their outside before inflation.
+Most new road bikes with rim brakes come with wheels that are designated 17C or are 17mm wide between the tire bead hooks that run along the inside of each rim.
+These bikes are also generally specified with tires that are 25C or 25mm wide on their outside before inflation.
 It may seem odd to call out the inside width of the wheel’s rim and the outside width of an uninflated tire but it will become clearer why later.

-If you look at the bikes Bike Radar selected for their 2016 bike of the year awards, you’ll see that 3 out of the 4 rim brake bikes that were picked as the best in their price ranges are sold with 15C stock wheels while 2 come with 23C tires and the other 2 with 25C ones.
-If you look at the 11 rim brake bikes that made up their £2,000 to £2,750 or US$2800 to $3800 category where many road cycling enthusiasts shop, 8 of those 11 bikes are equipped with 15C wheels and 8 with 25C tires.
+If you look at the bikes Bike Radar selected for their bike of the year awards back in 2016, you’ll see that 3 out of the 4 rim brake bikes that were picked as the best in their price ranges were sold with 15C stock wheels while 2 came with 23C tires and the other 2 with 25C ones.
+If you look at the 11 rim brake bikes that made up their £2,000 to £2,750 or US$2800 to $3800 category where many road cycling enthusiasts shop, 8 of those 11 bikes were equipped with 15C wheels and 8 with 25C tires.

-As is the case with most new bikes, none of these wheels or tires are high performance or terribly comfortable, no matter their size.
-Unfortunately, you don’t have the choice to switch them out for another set without an extra charge or for most, take delivery of the bike without any wheels and get the price reduced.
+As is the case with most new bikes, none of these wheels or tires were, or today are, high performance or terribly comfortable, no matter their size.
+Unfortunately, you don’t usually have the choice to switch stock wheels and tires for another set without an extra charge or for most, take delivery of the bike without any wheels and get the price reduced.

 The trend today is toward road cycling wheel rims that are 17C or wider and tires that are 25C or wider.
 Starting mid-year 2015 and continuing in the 2016 model year Fulcrum, Campagnolo and Mavic have begun selling some 17mm wide upgrade rim brake wheels.
 By model year 2017, this transition should be complete.